-2.2.
-TAC sections
+2.1.
+PEAK sections

 The module hosts 32 (16 for the Mod.
-V775 N) TAC (Time to Amplitude Conversion) sections; a TAC section converts the time interval between Start and Stop signals to a proportional voltage level (a simplified block diagram is reported in Fig. 2.1).
-A Start signal closes the switch SW1 thus allowing a constant current to flow through an integrator; a Stop signal opens the switch SW1 again.
-The constant current generates a linear ramp voltage which is stopped at an amplitude proportional to the time interval between Start and Stop pulses.
+V785N) PEAK sections: a simplified block diagram of a PEAK section is reported in Fig. 2.1.
+The peak detection is based on the charging of a capacitor at constant current.

+The GATE signal closes the switch SW1 thus allowing the capacitor C1 to be charged as the diode D1 is forward-biased by the signal.
+The signal is amplified and fed to the multiplexer.
+As the SW1 is open again, the signal is digitised by the 12-bit ADCs.
 After digitisation the SW2 switch is closed by the CLEAR signal which allows the discharge of the capacitor C1.
-Both the COMMON and CLEAR signals are controlled by the CONTROL LOGIC section.
-The timing of signals during data acquisition is shown in Fig. 2.2.
+Both the GATE and CLEAR signals are controlled by the CONTROL LOGIC section.

-Fig. 2.1: Simplified block diagram of the TAC section
+Fig. 2.1: Simplified block diagram of the PEAK section

-Fig. 2.2: Signal conversion timing in Common Stop mode
+Fig. 2.2: Signal conversion timing